hfinkel/lfort/docs/LibASTMatchers.rst

 How to create a matcher
 -----------------------

-With more than a thousand classes in the Clang AST, one can quickly get lost when trying to figure out how to create a matcher for a specific pattern.
+With more than a thousand classes in the LFort AST, one can quickly get lost when trying to figure out how to create a matcher for a specific pattern.
 This section will teach you how to use a rigorous step-by-step pattern to build the matcher you are interested in.
 Note that there will always be matchers missing